Differential orbifold K-Theory: Definition of differential K-theory via cycles and relations

-We consider the submersion $\pi:=\id_B\colon B\to B$.
-In this case the vertical bundle is the zero-dimensional bundle which has a canonical vertical Riemannian metric $g^{T^v\pi}:=0$, and for the horizontal bundle we must take $T^h\pi:=TB$.
-Furthermore, there is a canonical orientation of $p$.
+Furthermore, there is a canonical orientation of $\pi$.
 The geometric bundle $\bV$ can naturally be interpreted as a family of Dirac bundles on $B\to B$.
-In this way $\bV$ gives rise to a geometric family over $B$ which we will usually denote by $\cV$.
+In this way $\bV$ gives rise to a geometric family $\cV$ over $B$.